 This, however, is not the case.

-It’s true that some modular firms view their role as just manufacturing and supplying modular units, requiring the developer to hire a second contractor to undertake the on-site work.
+It’s true that some modular firms view their role as just manufacturing and supplying modular units, requiring the developer to hire a second modular building contractor to undertake the on-site work.
 That is no longer the only option, though.
-In fact, many of the more innovative modular manufacturers, are able to undertake projects on a completely turnkey basis, providing not only the modular units, but also handling the entire construction process, including all on-site construction work.
+In fact, many of the more innovative modular building companies, are able to undertake projects on a completely turnkey basis, providing not only the modular units, but also handling the entire modular construction process, including all on-site construction work.

-That means the entire project can be completed with only one contractor.
+That means the entire project can be completed with only one modular building contractor.
 No confusion about responsibilities, no miscommunication between teams, and no shirking of accountability.

 That said, every building project is unique and some owners prefer to hire multiple contractors.
 Various needs, commitments, pre-existing relationships, and other factors, all contribute to an owner's decision to split responsibilities.
 The best modular firms will understand this possibility and offer flexible contract options, enabling clients to select the solution that works best for them.

-Whichever path is chosen, the key to avoiding disputes is to decide in the project's early stages how many contractors you plan to hire, and to have a very clear understanding of the responsibilities and scope of work of everyone involved.
+Whichever path is chosen, the key to avoiding disputes is to decide in the project's early stages how many modular contractors you plan to hire and to have a very clear understanding of the responsibilities and scope of work of everyone involved.

 Deluxe Modular provides a comprehensive Scope of Work matrix outlining, describing and clarifying, in meticulous detail, the many particulars of every component of the project, including the responsibilities of the on-site contractor, and/or off-site contractor.